 - Manage chronic conditions by lowering the risk of heart disease and high blood pressure

 - Prevent or delay onset of serious conditions, such as diabetes, heart disease and dementia

 - Reduce the risk of a fall or a break.
 When you exercise regularly, your bones get stronger, you can move more freely and your balance is better—making it less likely you will fall or break a bone

 Reduce your risk of falling with exercises like these:

-- Exercise to Improve Balance handout - Go4Life
+- Exercise to Improve Your Balance (from Go4Life)